henro25/simple-chat/rpc-notebook.md

     - Potentially slower due to extra serialization/deserialization steps.

 ### Observations and Trade-offs
 Experimental results are available in the `test/benchmarking_protocols.ipynb` notebook.
-The graphs shown at the end of the notebook help validate our hypothesis and provide a visual confirmation of the performance differences between the two protocols.
+The graphs shown at the end of the notebook help validate our hypothesis and provide a visual confirmation of the data size differences between the two protocols.
 - **Data Size Comparison:**
     - Withoout metadata: For most operations, gRPC and Custom Protocol had similar message sizes, except for "Send Message", where gRPC was significantly larger.
 This was most likely due to the message having single field "msg_id" therefore our custom protocol not having field keys at all outperformed gRPC.
     - With metadata: For all operationsm, gRPC data sizes (including metadata) are approximately 2x to 3x larger than their Custom Protocol counterparts.
 The extra size in gRPC comes from mostly the structural metadata.